 How to bulk-import or export redirection rules?

-Click the "Import" button, on the upper right corner of the page - Select a CSV file containing the redirections that you want to setup.
+head to the dashboard of your project hit the "Rules" menu link Click the "Import" button, on the upper right corner of the page, then choose "Import redirect rules (CSV)"- Select a CSV file containing the redirections that you want to setup.
 The import tool helps defining the role of each column, so the columns order is not important.

-in the "File format and columns", you can configure the CSV file format, ignore the first line, and choose for each column of the CSV file the type of data that it contains. - the Markers step allows to define the properties of markers strings that have been included in the file.
+in the "File format and columns", you can configure the CSV file format, ignore the first line, and choose for each column of the CSV file the type of data that it contains.- the Markers step allows to define the properties of markers strings that have been included in the file.
 Each occurrence of a marker string will be replaced with a redirection.io marker

 - At the "Execute import" step, you can choose to ignore errors in the imported file.
 If this switch is checked, the import tool will do its best to import all the rules it is possible and safe to create, and it will ignore errors or warnings.
 If the switch is not checked, the import will be more strict and completely fail even if there is only one error.